 Is Kratom Addictive?

 Kratom can be addictive by itself and may potentially lead to the abuse of other substances.
 While research into kratom addiction is still limited because it is so new, it does make sense that kratom would be addictive.
 Opioid receptors can release endorphins when activated, creating a euphoric feeling called a high.
-Because kratom affects opioid receptors, it is logical that it could lead to addiction.
+Because kratom affects opioid receptors, it is logical that it could lead to addiction and even withdrawal.

 How Long Does It Take To Get Addicted to Kratom?